 There are so many benefits to reducing your alcohol consumption, some you may expect and others that may be a welcome surprise.
 Not only is it good for your general health, improving your appearance and how you feel, drinking less will have a positive impact on other aspects of your life including your relationships and work.
-Remember, this decision is in your hands - if you regularly drink above the low-risk guidelines for alcohol or the effects of alcohol are having a negative impact on your life, it may be time to consider reducing your alcohol intake.
+Remember, this decision is in your hands - if you regularly drink above the low-risk guidelines for alcohol or the effects of alcohol are having a negative impact on your life, it may be time to consider reducing how much and how often you drink.

-Here are just some of the benefits of cutting down on alcohol.
+Here are just some of the benefits of drinking less alcohol.

 Alcohol can contribute to the development of mental health difficulties, as well as making existing problems worse.
 In fact, drinking when you’re anxious or stressed to improve your mood can have the opposite effect.
 If you frequently feel low after drinking, reduce your alcohol intake and keep a diary to track any changes in how you feel.

 Many alcohol-related health risks don’t appear until later in life.
-Cutting down on how much alcohol you drink will reduce your risk of developing serious health issues such as cancer, liver or heart disease and could contribute to lowering your blood pressure.
+Drinking less will reduce your risk of developing serious health issues such as cancer, liver or heart disease and could contribute to lowering your blood pressure.
 You may not be able to see the effects but you can rest assured that you are making a difference to your long-term health.

 Alcohol has a high calorie content and so, regularly drinking increases your calorie intake.
 A pint of average strength beer (4.5%) contains roughly 162 calories, which means that drinking five pints in throughout the week will add almost 1,000 calories to your intake.
 Alcohol also dehydrates the body which can leave your skin looking dull.
 Reducing how much you drink and how often and opting for low-calorie alternatives can contribute to maintaining a healthy weight and appearance.